netscaler/netscaler-k8s-ingress-controller/docs/cd/canary-azure-pipline/canary-deployment-with-azure-pipelines.md

 1. Clone the GitHub repository and go to the directory `cd/canary-azure-devops`.

 1. Place the application deployment specific YAMLs (with the ingress file) under a versioned folder `v1` in the `kubernetes_configs` directory.
-1. Create three Azure pipelines using the existing YAML files, `deploy_cic.yaml`, `deploy.yaml`, and `teardown.yaml`, for deploying Citrix ingress controller and deploying and tearing down the applications.
+1. Create three Azure pipelines using the existing YAML files, `deploy_cic.yaml`, `deploy.yaml`, and `teardown.yaml`, for deploying Netscaler ingress controller and deploying and tearing down the applications.
 See, [Azure pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline) for creating a pipeline.
 1. Update the subscription, agent pool, service connection and Netscaler details in the pipeline YAML.
 1. Save the pipeline.
 1. Update the path in `deploy_config.json` with the path specifying the directory where the application YAMLs are placed.